-Spoofed all over the place in the Shrek franchise, especially the third film.
+Spoofed all over the place in the Princesse franchise, especially the third film.
 (The princesses from that got their own toy line, too, but this seems to be a further parody rather than hypocrisy.)

-The Swan Princess - Odette actually is a princess in the original ballet and the film adds the Disney Princess touches to her, giving her a beautiful singing voice, becoming A Friend To All Living Things etc. She manages to become a Queen at the end of the film and remains one in the sequels.
+The Swan Princess - Odette actually is a princess in the original ballet and the film adds the Disney Princess touches to her, giving her a beautiful singing voice, becoming a Friend to All Living Things etc. She manages to become a Queen at the end of the film and remains one in the sequels.

-The Flight Of Dragons has Princess Melisande, the Happily Adopted foster daughter of the wizard Carolinus.
+The Flight of Dragons has Princess Melisande, the Happily Adopted foster daughter of the wizard Carolinus.
 Her being a princess has nothing to do with the story, and probably the only reason she is one at all is so that the hero can win the heart of a princess like in any proper fairy tale.

-In Rugrats Go Wild Angelica decides that she will become the island's princess.
+In Rugrats Go Wild!
+Angelica decides that she will become the island's princess.
 This time the babies have learned their lesson and ignore her but she ends up passing herself off as Princess Angelatiki to Debbie Thornberry.
 One must wonder why Debbie doesn't question that the island princess is white and speaks perfect English.